zsoltkovacs/p2pp/README.md

   ```

 > **LINEARPING**  *[OPTIONAL]*
     This is used to keep the filament disctance between pings constant to 350mm.
-When this parameter is not set, the ping distance is exponentially growing during the print resulting in filament distances up to 3m between pings in very long prints.
+When this parameter is not set, the ping distance is exponentially growing during the print resulting in filament distances up to 3m between pings in very long prints.  ** WARNING ** Smoe users have reported issues when setting LINEARPING to values below 350mm.
+It is suggested to keep 350 as a minimum.
    ```
-  ;P2PP LINEARPING=150
+  ;P2PP LINEARPING=350
   ```
   ![splice offset](https://github.com/tomvandeneede/p2pp/blob/dev/docs/linearping.png)